Tax Cuts and Jobs Act (2017), SECURE Act (2019), Taxpayer Certainty and Disaster Relief Act (2019)

 The tax credit for children under age 17 has doubled to $2,000 per child and is available for joint filers with income up to $400,000 and singles with income up to $200,000.
 It is refundable up to $1,400, meaning if you owe no tax, you can still get a $1,400 refund per eligible child.
 Older children and other dependents qualify for a credit of $500 each (nonrefundable).

-The standard deduction is now roughly double what it was previously.
-New levels are:
+The standard deduction is now roughly double what it was prior to the TCJA.
+New levels for 2019 are:

 Given the new higher standard deduction amounts, fewer people will benefit from itemizing.
 For those who do, a variety of changes were made to itemized deductions.